top of page

 With over ten years working in the Online Accessibility space, I have worked in a wide range of roles within Fortune 500 companies.
 This career path has given me the experience and skills needed to successfully assist and/or lead your team to the best possible A11y solutions.
 Given the chance, I can dependably provide the right balance of teamwork, contemporary methodology and progressive tools to get the job done.

-In a recent article on LinkedIn, How do we improve video experiences for People With Disabilities?, I share some insights on how UX and Accessibility solutions can work together to provide the best holistic video for People With Disabilities.
+In a recent article I wrote on LinkedIn, How do we improve video experiences for People With Disabilities?, I share some insights on how UX and Accessibility solutions can work together to provide the best holistic video for People With Disabilities.

 1. Verizon Wireless - 2017: Accessibility Analyst, Content Writer, and A11y Research